rianadon/Cosmos-Keyboards/docs/docs/contributing.md

       partBottom: [box(12, 12, 14.5)],
    },
    ```
    The part/socket pair has two names: `partName` is the name shown in the editor, whereas `bomName` is shown in the bill of materials.
 Unlike `partName`, `bomName` is plural.
-Usually these are similar, but it's helpful to include vendors and part numbers in the `bomName`, whereas `partName` should be concise.<p>
+Usually these are similar, but it's helpful to include vendors and part numbers in the `bomName`, whereas `partName` should be concise.<p></p>
    The field `stepFile` is the location where you saved the STEP file (`src/assets/key-(name).step`), and `socketSize` refers to the part boundary from step 3.
 The order of dimensions is `[x, y, z]`.</p><p>
    Finally, `partBottom` is a box describing the boundary of the part, referenced from the top of the socket.
-This is used to raise the model high enough so that your part doesn't collide with the ground!</p>
+This is used to raise the model high enough so that your part doesn't collide with the ground!<p></p>

 5. Edit `src/proto/cosmosStructs.ts` and add your socket/part to the `enumeration('PART', {` declaration.
 You'll need to give your part a unique number used to identify it in the URL.
 Switches get numbers from 1–15, and everything else uses 16–109.